-The provost will consult with the Academic Policies, Standards, and Assessment Committee and the Academic Budget and Planning Committee.
+The provost will consult with the Coordinating Committee for Academic Policies and Standards and the Academic Budget and Planning Committee.
 No ad hoc committees will be formed except as subcommittees or task forces from those committees at the action of the committee chairs or the leadership of the Joint Faculty Assembly.

 The provost is obligated to consult as defined by the review process with the academic deans and departmental or program chairs of academic units to be affected by the policy as applied to any specific academic program.
-Enrollment

-Management will be required to provide a specific limited enrollment impact comment on any programs or departments that would be affected by any proposed policy action.
+Enrollment Management will be required to provide a specific limited enrollment impact comment on any programs or departments that would be affected by any proposed policy action.